admin96/webvr-boilerplate/README.md

-# WebVR Boilerplate
+# WebVR Park

-A [THREE.js][three]-based starting point for VR experiences that work well in both Google Cardboard and other VR headsets.
+A simple webvr demo built using [THREE.js][three]-based starting point for VR experiences that work well in both Google Cardboard and other VR headsets.
 Also provides a fallback for experiencing the same content without requiring a VR device.